top of page

 More detailed explanation.

-If you notice that the marker moves left, you need to unravel one stitch (or more if needed) and again move the round marker behind the last worked stitch.
+If you notice that the marker moves left, you need to unravel one stitch (or more if needed) and move the round marker behind the last worked stitch again.
 This is a shift stitch.
 As a rule, it is not included in the description of rounds.

-However, the amount of shift stitches and the necessity of working them depend on the yarn you use, the size of the crochet hook and your gauge.
-If you use some other yarn that differs from the yarn that the designer uses in the pattern, try to follow the designer’s round marker in the pictures making shift stitches (working extra or unravelling a stitch or more at the end of the round) if needed.
+However, the number of shift stitches and the necessity of working them depend on the yarn you use, the size of the crochet hook, and your gauge.
+If you use yarn other than the one the designer uses in the pattern, try to follow the round marker in the pattern's pictures (working extra or unraveling to make the shift stitch or more at the end of the round) if needed.

 FAQ